fluencelabs/gitbook-docs/js-sdk/1_concepts.md

 Even though the js-based implementation closely resembles [node](https://github.com/fluencelabs/gitbook-docs/js-sdk/node.md) there are some considerable differences to the latter.

 `FluencePeer` does not host services composed of wasm modules.
 Instead it allows to register service call handlers directly in javascript.
 The Aqua language compiler creates a typed helpers for that task.
-Using Aqua compiler is strongly advised when working with JS SDK.

 Due to the limitations of browser-based environment `FluencePeer` cannot be discovered by it's Peer Id on it's own.
 To overcome this `FluencePeer` must use an existing node which will act as a `relay`.
 When a peer is connected through a relay it is considered to be `client`.
 The `FluencePeer` routes all it's particle through it's relay thus taking advantage of the peer discovery implemented on the node.
 A particle sent to the connected client must be routed through it's relay.